esplora/decompresso/README.md

 If needed, you can create your own password provider by implementing the `PasswordProviderInterface`.
 For example, a `DataBasePasswordProvider` could be created for fetching passwords from a database with caching.

+> [!TIP]
-If you don’t have a password database but want to try all possible combinations, you can use [SecLists](https://github.com/danielmiessler/SecLists/tree/master/Passwords) as a source of popular passwords for brute-forcing.
+>  If you don’t have a password database but want to try all possible combinations, you can use [SecLists](https://github.com/danielmiessler/SecLists/tree/master/Passwords) as a source of popular passwords for brute-forcing.